blackgamma7/Aidyn/README.md

 ## why no usable code?
--I do not know which compiler the developers used, so cannot accurately replicate code based on it.
+- I do not know which compiler the developers used, so cannot accurately replicate code based on it.
 - Ghidra... "does its best" to interpret code.
 As such there are quirks with branching and incrementation and whatnot that may lead to further inaccuracies.

 ## Thanks